freqtrade/freqtrade/docs/bot-usage.md

                         Specify max_open_trades to use.
   --stake_amount STAKE_AMOUNT
                         Specify stake_amount.
-  -r, --refresh-pairs-cached
-                        Refresh the pairs files in tests/testdata with the latest data from the exchange.
-Use it if you want to run your optimization commands with up-to-date data.
   --stoplosses STOPLOSS_RANGE
                         Defines a range of stoploss against which edge will assess the strategy the format is "min,max,step"